Black Friday: INQ's guide to the best deals, bargains and free stuff | TheINQUIRER

 Point is, don't assume you're guaranteed a bargain.
 You're not.
 Look at what you are going to buy, and try and find out its price history.
 Often its hidden in the small print at the bottom of the listing.
 Ignore "50 per cent off" - it's meaningless.
 Some stuff that is heavily reduced, was already heavily reduced off the RRP as standard (this often the case with Amazon) so the real saving is tiny.

 Good tools to use include Camel Camel Camel for Amazon price tracking, and the Hot UK deals community are legendary for finding the real bargains, including some that we don't get told about up front.
-In fact, many of these deals came from UKHD so big thanks to them.
+In fact, many of these deals came from HUKD so big thanks to them.

 Check the deal sites - Groupon, Wowcher and GoGroopie are all doing Black Friday deals, but go in with your eyes open, they're not always the cheapest and sometimes the tech bargains are on out-of-date models - sure that Mac is refurbished, but can it run Mac OS 10.13?
 Probably not.